-E-cigarette company Juul halts sales of flavors at stores
+Juul halts store sales of some flavored e-cigarettes

-NEW YORK (AP) — The nation’s leading e-cigarette maker says it has halted store sales of its flavored products to deter use by kids.
+NEW YORK (AP) — The nation’s leading e-cigarette maker says it has halted store sales of some flavors to deter use by kids.

-The announcement Tuesday by Juul Labs Inc. comes ahead of an expected government crackdown on underage sales of flavored e-cigs.
+The announcement Tuesday by Juul Labs Inc. comes ahead of an expected government crackdown on underage sales of e-cigs.

 Juul said it has stopped filling store orders for its mango, fruit, creme and cucumber pods but not menthol and mint.
 It will sell all flavors through its website and limit sales to those 21 and older.